Ruchiranga/peerster/README.md

 Please note that the `-name` parameter is not passed in when running `./Peerster` command since it now generates a name on its own to support decentralized storage functionality.

+It is also assumed that the Peerster nodes are not instantiated all at once and that they are started one after the other with a small delay in between (like 5 seconds) so as to leave some time for the nodes to collect the state inforormation required for the PASTRY based routing scheme.

 It is also assumed that the `go build` and `./Peerster` commands are executed being in `/src/github.com/Ruchiranga/Peerster` since the paths to the static web content are specified relative to that directory.
 If the commands are executed while being in a different location, web client will not work.